BrandonFirmstone/portfolio1/README.md

 - ` .index-footer{ width: 100%; height: 80px; display: block;} `
 - The above did not work.
 Unfortunately, to resolve this issue I've added the standard footer to the page.
 This has resolved the issue.

+#### 28/06/21 - Using tab to navigate cycles through the navigation links despite them being hidden (KNOWN - UNFIXED)
+- When using the tab key to navigate the page, the navigation links (accessed using the burger button) are selected despite not being visible to the user.

 #### 28/06/2021 - Footer appears half way up 404.html page (FIXED)
 - When you attempt to access a page that isn't actually a part of the website, the 404 page should be thrown up.
 - When accessing the 404.html page through typing in an incorrect URL, the footer is half way up the page.